 - It is helpful to have one primary family contact person who relays information to the rest of the family.
 Please discuss with your family members and make a group decision as to who the primary contact person will be.

 - Submissions will be reviewed to ensure that the applicant is the victim or a family member or lawful representative.
 Then they will be notified of their inclusion in the registry.

 Certain crime victims may be able to get a temporary visa, referred to as a U-Visa, that grants legal status to victims willing to help police and prosecutors investigate and prosecute a qualifying crime.
-To learn more please contact the Family and Sex Crimes Section Commander at 520-791-5159, the City Prosecutor's Office, the Pima County Attorney's Office, Southern Arizona Legal Aid or an attorney experienced in immigration law.
+To learn more, please leave a message for the TPD Special Victims Section Lieutenant at (520) 791-4444, or contact the City Prosecutor's Office, the Pima County Attorney's Office, Southern Arizona Legal Aid, or an attorney experienced in immigration law.

-Note: The following form is provided as an information resource only.
-Typically, it is given directly to victims of certain crimes by investigating officers of the Tucson Police Department.
-This form is not applicable to incidents that occur outside the jurisdiction of the City of Tucson, Arizona.
+Typically, the Victim Notification Pamphlet is given to victims of certain crimes by TPD officers.
+It is for information only and applies to incidents that occur in the jurisdiction of the City of Tucson, Arizona.

-The Tucson City Prosecutor's Office also provides both information for Victims of Domestic Violence and Victim Notification Services, including How to File an Order of Protection Against Domestic Violence.
+The Tucson City Prosecutor's Office also provides Victim Notification Services, as well as information for Victims of Domestic Violence, including How to File an Order of Protection Against Domestic Violence.